owncloud/ocis/docs/ocis/deployment/basic-remote-setup.md

 ## Start the oCIS fullstack server from binary

 Upon first start of the oCIS fullstack server with `./bin/ocis server` it will generate a file `identifier-registration.yml` in the config folder in your current working directory.
-This file is used to configure the clients for the built-in identity provider.
+This file is used to configure the built-in identity provider and therefore contains the OpenID Connect issuer and also information about relying parties, for example ownCloud Web and our desktop and mobile applications.

 {{< hint warning >}}
 The `identifier-registration.yml` file will only be generated if does not exist.
 If you want to change certain environment variables like `OCIS_URL`, please delete this file first before doing so.
 Otherwise your changes will not be applied correctly and you will run into errors.